This butter cup cake is made from rich browned butter, sugar, eggs, sour cream, milk, and gentle dry ingredients that create a soft and moist crumb.

 How To Make Butter Cup Cake

-3. Add the eggs one at a time, beating well after each addition to ensure they are fully incorporated.
-Mix in the vanilla extract and imitation almond extract.
+3. Add the eggs next, one at a time, mixing well after each one.
+Then stir in the sour cream and vanilla until everything is fully blended.

-5. Divide the batter evenly among the cupcake liners, filling each about 2/3 full.
-Bake for 18-22 minutes, or until a toothpick inserted into the center of a cupcake comes out clean.
+5. Spoon the batter evenly into the cupcake liners.
+Bake for about 18 to 22 minutes, or until a toothpick inserted into the center comes out clean.
+Let the cupcakes cool on a rack before serving.

 Nutrition Facts Butter Cup Cake